Zt-freak/ZT2TransMemeModPack/README.md

 - IKEA of Sweden - BLÅHAJ zoopedia entry
 - Wikipedia - Estrogen and testosterone zoopedia entry
 - Nederlandse Spoorwegen - Gladde vloer sign design

+## Cut content
+- Gender dysphoria is no more :) It was supposed to be a custom disease, but due to needing to override game files, it is not implemented.